dthompson-jti/safety-check-app-concept/docs/PRD-006-Time-Display-Options.md

 # PRD-006: Time Display Options

-> [!WARNING]
+> [!CAUTION]
-> **DEPRECATION NOTICE**: Absolute Time checks are deprecated.
-This feature will be removed in a future update to reduce cognitive load.
-Current goal is stability.
+> **REMOVED**: This feature was removed on 2025-12-10.
+The application now uses Relative (countdown) time display only.
+See `docs/legacy-sound-implementation.md` for the pattern used to document legacy features.

 ## 1. Overview